Walsh Bay Arts Precinct

 At this stage, the Waterfront Square is not being considered, and does not form part of this State Significant Development Application.

-The rejuvenation of the WBACP is being led by the Cultural Infrastructure Program Management Office (CIMPO) – Arts, Screen & Culture (formerly Arts NSW) and supported by Infrastructure NSW (INSW).
-CIPMO maintains responsibility for the strategic and design outcomes and managing stakeholder and community relations, while INSW is responsible for preparing the State Significant Development Application (SSDA) and ensuring the project is delivered in a timely manner.
+The rejuvenation of the WBAP is being led by Create NSW Infrastructure and supported by Infrastructure NSW (INSW).
+Create Infrastructure maintains responsibility for the strategic and design outcomes and managing stakeholder and community relations, while INSW is responsible for preparing the State Significant Development Application (SSDA) and ensuring the project is delivered in a timely manner.

 Award winning architectural firm Tonkin Zulaikah Greer (TZG), who have also worked on the refurbishment of Customs House, Carriageworks and the Sydney Opera House renewal, was appointed in March 2016 and the project architects.
 TZG is working closely with CIPMO and the arts tenants during the refinement of the design.